Rent a Car Without a Credit Card: Use This Trick to Avoid a Big Deposit

 These authorizations are understandable from a business’s point of view: It needs some assurance that it won’t lose money if you cause damage or fail to pay what you owe.

 When you pay with a credit card, the credit card company ensures you’ll make the payment, and you’re responsible for paying the credit card company.

-But most of us are good, honest people.
+But most of us are good, honest people (and responsible drivers).
 It’s frustrating to face barriers put in place to protect businesses against dishonest jerks.